 At the time of writing this page, the methodology for EPC assessments of existing dwellings is RDSAP 10.
 A significant methodology overhaul from RDSAP to the Home Energy Model (HEM) is proposed for 2026 and government consultations indicate proposed changes to the format of EPCs and minimum rating levels required for private rental properties.
 Methods for improving EPC ratings will therefore change in the future.

-Things have changed since then, and as part of the drive to reduce energy usage and CO2 emissions the sale of standard bayonet tungsten filament bulbs in the UK is prevented by legislation.
+Things have changed, and as part of the drive to reduce energy usage and CO2 emissions the sale of standard bayonet tungsten filament bulbs in the UK is prevented by legislation.
 Even T8 fluorescent tubes in the UK are on their way out too.
-Lighting is also included in EPC assessments to encourage the uptake of the most efficient form of lighting.

 For energy efficiency reasons the move for some time has been towards what is called 'Low Energy Lighting', with LED being the most efficient.

-For a better EPC rating the goal is essentially to have all of your light fittings populated with 'Low Energy Lighting' (LEL), preferably LED.
+For a better EPC rating the goal is essentially to have all of your lamps as LED rather than anything else.

 The way that lighting is assessed changed slightly on the 15th June 2025 with the introduction of RDSAP 10.